 Next, consider the card’s annual fee, if there is one.
 Generally, the cards with the most valuable rewards carry the highest annual fees, although these fees are sometimes waived in the first year.
 If the sign-up bonus isn’t worth any more than the annual fee, you should be confident that the ongoing rewards you’ll earn will more than cover your costs.

-If the fee is waived in the first year, you may be tempted to get the card, earn and redeem the sign-up bonus, and then close the card before renewal.
+If the fee is waived in the first year, you may be tempted to get the card, earn and redeem the sign-up bonus, then close the card before renewal.
 That’s fine, as long as you’re not trying to build your credit history and improve your credit score.
-If that’s the case, it’s probably best to choose a card that you’ll keep longer term.
+If that’s the case, it’s probably best to choose a card that you’ll keep longer-term.

 Finally, consider whether you’re able to manage multiple cards simultaneously if you already have an open credit card.
 Keeping track of several cards and making sure each one is paid on time can be a chore.
 If you’ve got rewards to manage on top of that, you may have to keep track of expiration dates and other rules.
 It can get complicated very quickly.

 - Make sure you know which transactions count toward your spending requirement.
 Any purchases you return won’t qualify.
-Cards may exclude cash advances and balance transfers too.
-Sometimes purchases of “cash-like equivalents” such as money orders, cashier’s checks, and even gambling chips won’t count.
+Cards may exclude cash advances and balance transfers, too.
+Sometimes, purchases of “cash-like equivalents” such as money orders, cashier’s checks, and even gambling chips may not count.